mjstroup/Chess/README.md

 ## 2.2.
 [Checks](https://en.wikipedia.org/wiki/Check_(chess))

-One of the original ways that I tried to deal with resolving and preventing checks from being encountered was by generating all [psuedo-legal moves](https://www.chessprogramming.org/Pseudo-Legal_Move), playing them on the board, verifying whether or not the move resulted in a check, then undoing the move.
+One of the original ways that I tried to deal with resolving and preventing checks from being encountered was by generating all [pseudo-legal moves](https://www.chessprogramming.org/Pseudo-Legal_Move), playing them on the board, verifying whether or not the move resulted in a check, then undoing the move.
 This process would be done for every possible pseudo-legal move for every piece, and proved to be extremely slow.

 From there, I decided to switch to a more manual approach to resolve/prevent checks whilst generating moves, which resulted in three cases.